Cornell-PoBE/site/README.md

 ## Making Posts

-The top of post's file must be the following:
+The file must be in the `_posts` directory and its name must be the following:

 ````
 YYYY-MM-DD-my-post-title.md
 ````

-The top must have the following:
+The top of the file must have the following:

 ````
 ---